maurymarkowitz/OpenNEC/doc/YO file format.md

 If you wish to use NEC's tapering system to emulate YO's tapers, start with a GW card with the element made in the same fashion as the non-tapered case but with the radius set to zero, then add a GC card following it with the starting and ending taper values.
 The RDEL input on the GC card is a bit more difficult; this can be set to 1 to produce a set of evenly spaced taper points, but can be adjusted to produce less taper as you travel away from the boom, with typical values being between 1/50 and 1/100.

 It is also possible to exactly recreate the YO geometry in NEC by creating a GW for each entry in the taper sections.
 For instance, if the taper definition has three entries, this can be modelled using three GW's, one for each section of the YO taper and then mirroring that on the other side of the boom.
 Each one is modelled with a radius equal to that selection in the YO.
+This will increase the calculation time, as NEC uses a formula to avoid making individual calculations for each section, but for most real-world Yagis the difference will likely be invisible to the user.

 Note that any particular length line in a YO file may have fewer items than the taper line for that section, so it is possible that some of the entries can be reduced back to a single GW.
 In any case where a single GW is used, the number of segments should not be one, but a value chosen according to the NEC rules to create a reasonable calculation.
 For Yagis in amateur radio, a value between 5 and 7 is likely useful, and doubling the number of items in the associated taper section is likely to work well if it falls in those limits.